Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 # Stack
-A stack is a LIFO (Last in First out) data structure It is an abstract data structure, that serves as a collection of elements
+A stack is a **LIFO (Last in First out)** data structure It is an abstract data structure, that serves as a collection of elements
-- the latest element added, wouild be the first element removed (imagine a stack of elements, only add and remove from the top)
+- the latest element added, would be the first element removed (imagine a stack of elements, only add and remove from the top)

+**Push** - To add an element to the top of the stack **Pop** - To remove the most recent element from top of the stack